xue160709/Local-LLM-User-Guideline/README.md

 1. Currently Ollama relies on CLI (Command Line Interface), which is more suitable for users with programming skills.
 2. Importing a model that has been downloaded locally requires a command line import, see https://github.com/ollama/ollama for details.
 3. The server-side model is not the same as the OpenAI API, which requires the client to be compatible and select the corresponding model.
-4. If your system is Linux, the processor needs to support AVX2.
+4. If your system is Windows/Linux, the processor needs to support AVX2.

 *Feel free to share your own good LLM backends with us